 Milk drunk is a real thing, and I welcome it!

 I always recommend holding off on feeding baby until you get to my studio.
-As you feed baby I will go over everything we have planned for your session.
-Feed baby until they are full and super sleepy.
-I ask that you bring enough milk for multiple feedings.
+I usually time the start of your session so it falls within a morning feed window.
+If you can't hold off, by all means feed baby!
+When you arrive you feed baby while I go over everything we have planned for your session.I do ask that you Feed baby until they are full and super sleepy. you will need to bring enough milk for 3 full feedings.
 If you are breastfeeding you may want to bring a bottle of formula incase we need to supplement.
-If you are solely breastfeeding, I ask that you pump and bring some extra for a feeding from a bottle.
+If you are solely breastfeeding, I ask that you pump and bring some extra milk for a feeding from a bottle.
 Formula fed babies tend to sleep a little better during our time together.
 I have a bottle warmer in studio, so no need to worry about feeding baby cold milk!!

 Ok, ok, ok, its about to get hot in here.